 You hear many say that classic rock is dead.
-I say bullshit.
+The Jones say bullshit!

 Classic rock is and always will be…very much alive.
-Don’t mistake classic rock for ‘old rock’, it has become so much more than that.
+Don’t mistake classic rock for ‘old rock’.
 It has a rich heritage born of the blues.
-Rough around the edges with an unmistakable groove.
-You want to move when you hear it.
+Rough around the edges with a possessive groove.
+It makes you move.
 It wears the coolest clothes.
 Rock and roll is a survivor.
 Like all of us.
-My own rock and roll ‘survival story’ began in a small house packed with seven people.
-My father was a poet.
-A real one.
-My mother, an artist and angel.
-Financially, we were quite poor, but emotionally we were cared for (Dad was diagnosed early in my life with a brain tumor and was unable to work).
-Music was often times our escape from this dark reality.
-It was forever pumping down the stairs from the attic, out of my sisters record player.
-The complete gamete from 50’s greaser music, 60’s roots rock and roll, to 70’s hard rock and glam was represented, and it helped to created my own blend of rock and roll.
+My own rock and roll ‘survival story’ began in a small house packed with seven people and a record player that never stopped spinning, and it helped to created my own blend of rock and roll.

-If you, like me, are ravenous for real rock and roll, but haven’t been excited by much of today’s ‘rock music’…then I PROMISE you, you will feel it in The Jones debut ‘Brass Knuckle Belt Buckle’.
+If you, like me, are ravenous for true rock and roll, but haven’t been excited by much of today’s ‘rock music’…then I PROMISE you, you will dig The Jones debut ‘Brass Knuckle Belt Buckle’.
 But don’t listen to me, listen to the music by clicking here.

 Put a copy of ‘Brass Knuckle Belt Buckle’ in your own rock and roll survival kit.